-Interestingly, Major produces a similar number of exact matches with Codellama. $\mu$Bert wields significantly the least number of exact matches, indicating a minimal or no advantage for all these approaches (except from GPT and LEAM) due to exact matches (in the case of Defects4J).
-Perhaps more interesting, in the ConDefects dataset, which has not been seen by any of the tools, Major has the majority of the exact matches, indicating a minor influence of any data leakage on the reported results.
-Nevertheless, the LLMs we studied exhibit the same trend on the two datasets, achieving the Spearman coefficient of 0.943 and the Pearson correlation of 0.944, both with $p$-value less than 0.05, indicating their performance is similar on the two datasets.
+Interestingly, Major produces a similar number of exact matches with LLMut (CL-13b). $\mu$Bert yields significantly the fewest number of exact matches, indicating a minimal or no advantage for all these approaches (except for LLM-based approaches with the GPT models and LEAM) due to exact matches (in the case of Defects4J).
+Perhaps more interestingly, on the ConDefects dataset, which has not been seen by any of the tools, Major has the highest number of exact matches, indicating a minor influence of any data leakage on the reported results.
+Nevertheless, the LLMs we studied exhibit the same trend on both datasets, achieving a Spearman coefficient of 0.943 and a Pearson correlation of 0.944, both with a $p$-value less than 0.05, indicating their performance is similar on both datasets.